maximilianh/crisporWebsite/manual/manual.md

 Frequently Asked Questions {#faq}
 ==========================

+* Which paper should I cite for CRISPOR?
+What is the CRISPOR citation?

+Please cite: Concordet et al, NAR 2018, https://doi.org/10.1093/nar/gky354

 * Why is the MIT score (aka Hsu score) displayed by CRISPOR different from the ones displayed by the MIT website, Desktop Genetics or Benchling?